rmylonas/MetaDB/README.md

 ![MetaMS submission](https://github.com/rmylonas/MetaDB/raw/master/resources/markdown-resources/metams_submission.png "MetaMS submission")

- Acquired runs can be submitted to MetaMS for feature detection and PCA visualizatdion.
+ Acquired runs can be submitted to MetaMS for feature detection and PCA visualization.
 From the view *Acquired runs* you can check *Processed* runs you want to submit, and then start a MetaMS submission by clicking on the *Start MetaMS* button.
 You can set a description, limit the retention time window and activate feature annotation.
 For feature annotation, a database has to be installed (look in the *Settings -> MetaMS* for more details).

  Once started, the status of MetaMS submissions can be observed from the MetaMS view.
 You can see more details by clicking on the submission itself.
 After having finished, the results can be visualized using PCA plots or a ZIP file containing results in CSV and RData format can be downloaded.